 The process of quantum thermalization is believed to be controlled by the properties of the system's many-body eigenstates, in which physical observables have thermal expectation values.
 This scenario where each of the system's eigenstates forms its own ``thermal ensemble" is known as the {\it Eigenstate Thermalization Hypothesis} (ETH)~\cite{DeutschETH,SrednickiETH}.
 Despite the lack of a formal proof of the ETH, various numerical studies of the systems of spins, fermions, and bosons in 1D and 2D~\cite{Rigol07,RigolNature} suggest that in many cases when the system thermalizes, \emph{all} of its highly excited eigenstates obey the ETH~\cite{Huse14}, i.e., they are typical thermal states and akin to random vectors.

 However, not all quantum systems obey the ETH.
 Indeed, in integrable systems~\cite{Sutherland} and many-body localized phases~\cite{Basko06,Serbyn13-1,Huse13} the ETH is strongly violated due to the appearance of extensively many conserved operators, $K_i$, which commute with the system's Hamiltonian, $[ H, K_i] = 0$.
-For example, in many-body localized phase $K_i$ correspond to deformations of simple number operators of Anderson localized single-particle orbitals.~\cite{Anderson58} The presence of such operators prevents the system, initialized in a random state, from fully exploring all allowed configurations in the Hilbert space, leading to strong ergodicity breaking.
+For example, in many-body localized phases $K_i$ correspond to deformations of simple number operators of Anderson localized single-particle orbitals~\cite{Anderson58}.
+The presence of such operators prevents the system, initialized in a random state, from fully exploring all allowed configurations in the Hilbert space, leading to strong ergodicity breaking.

-Despite significant progress in theoretical understanding of fully thermalizing~\cite{Alessiorev} and many-body localized systems,~\cite{AbaninRev} much less is known about the possibility of more subtle intermediate behaviours.
+Despite significant progress in theoretical understanding of fully thermalizing~\cite{Alessiorev} and many-body localized systems,~\cite{AbaninRev} much less is known about the possibility of more subtle intermediate behaviors.
 In particular, can ergodicity be broken in interacting, translationally invariant quantum systems?
-In the classical case, non-thermalizing behaviour without disorder is well-known in the context of structural glasses~\cite{Binder2011,Berthier2011,Biroli2013}.
-The mechanism of this type of behaviour is the excluded volume interactions that impose kinetic constraints on the dynamics~\cite{Fredrickson1984,Palmer1984}.
-Similar type of physics has recently been explored in quantum systems where a ``quasi many-body localized" behaviour was proposed to occur in the absence of disorder~\cite{carleo2012localization, Huveneers13, Muller, Yao14, Papic, Juan15, QDLEssler, Kim2016,Yarloo2017,michailidis2017slow,Lan2017_2,Smith2017,brenes2017many}.
+In the classical case, non-thermalizing behavior without disorder is well-known in the context of structural glasses~\cite{Binder2011,Berthier2011,Biroli2013}.
+The mechanism of this type of behavior is the excluded volume interactions that impose kinetic constraints on the dynamics~\cite{Fredrickson1984,Palmer1984}.
+Similar type of physics has recently been explored in quantum systems where a ``quasi many-body localized" behavior was proposed to occur in the absence of disorder~\cite{carleo2012localization, Huveneers13, Muller, Yao14, Papic, Juan15, QDLEssler, Kim2016,Yarloo2017,michailidis2017slow,Lan2017_2,Smith2017,brenes2017many}.